kubernetes-sigs/secrets-store-csi-driver/README.md

 ## Providers

 This project features a pluggable provider interface developers can implement that defines the actions of the Secrets Store CSI driver.
-This enables retrieval of sensitive objects storied an enterprise-grade external secrets store into Kubernetes while continue to manage these objects outside of Kubernetes.
+This enables retrieval of sensitive objects stored in an enterprise-grade external secrets store into Kubernetes while continue to manage these objects outside of Kubernetes.

 ### Criteria for Supported Providers